Information below is an excerpt from the 2023 Report of the Trustees to Diocesan Convention

 How to Establish an Account

 A minimum investment of $1,000 is necessary to establish a new account with the Trustees with no minimum amount required for additions.
 Congregations can decide the allocation of their assets between the pooled equity fund and the pooled fixed income fund.
 When a new account is established, the Trustees request that a congregation provide direction concerning allocation of assets between the two funds.
-If no direction is provided, a default allocation will be applied — currently, 60% of the assets will be invested in the pooled equity fund and 40% in the pooled fixed income fund.
 In addition, the Trustees ask whether the congregation wishes to receive quarterly distributions of income from the account or wishes to have the income added to the principal and reinvested within the account.
-Currently, quarterly distributions from the pooled fixed income fund are based on actual interest received and quarterly distributions from the pooled equity fund are determined on a total return basis using a twelve-quarter average market value methodology at a 4.75% annual distribution rate.

 Diocesan Revolving Loan Fund